 When you have chosen an Umbrella Company to join, the sign-up process is easy.
 Once you have completed a form (usually takes 5-10 minutes) and provided proof of your identity, you’re almost done.
 In order to get paid on time, you must remember to submit signed timesheets to both your recruitment agency and Umbrella Company.

-If you are looking for a compliant and reliable umbrella company for your payroll – look no further than Churchill Knight Umbrella.
+If you are looking for a compliant and reliable umbrella company for your payroll – look no further than Umbrella Company UK.
 We have over 20 years’ experience working within the contractor payroll industry and we have thousands of happy contractors on our books.
 There are plenty of benefits to our umbrella service and you can find out more here.

 You may notice some umbrella companies are advertise themselves as an “Umbrella Company Public Sector” or “Umbrella Company Private Sector”.
 Don’t let this mislead you.
 Compliant umbrella companies can be used by contractors in both the public and private sectors.